SCCP2019/introduction/README.md

 >>> print("Hello World.")
 ```

-Then you can see the results after the program line immediatelly like:
+Then you can see the results after the program line immediately like:

 ```py
 >>> print("Hello World.")